khofstadter/bcmi.khofstadter.com/_posts/2020-01-01-bcmi-projects-with-neurofeedback.md

 categories: BCMI-2
 tags: [ongoing, drumming, shamanism, synchronisation]
 author: tEdör
-comment: true
+comment: false
-short: A few onloing projects using BCMI-2 with music as an input and output of the brain in real-time.
+short: A few ongoing projects using BCMI-2 with music as an input and output of the brain in real-time.
 ---
 <!--
 - can i find the corine protocol image with 'cancelled' on it - it is in the Facebook downloaded archive.